 Reforming Market Access in Agricultural Trade: Tariff Removal and the Trade Facilitation Agreement, by Jayson Beckman, ERS, April 2021

-State Agricultural Trade Data, by Bart Kenner, USDA, Economic Research Service, December 2022
+State Agricultural Trade Data, by Bart Kenner and James Kaufman, USDA, Economic Research Service, September 2023